Catworth: Culture and community

 There was public house with B&B in Catworth called The Racehorse which closed in 2017.
 The Wagon and Horses public house was open by the mid 19th century and closed in the 20th century.
-The Catworth Post Office closed in 2008, but a mobile Post Office van visits Catworth on four days a week.
+The Catworth Post Office closed in 2008, but a mobile Post Office van visits Catworth on three days a week.
 There are a number of businesses in the village including a service station.

 The Catworth Football Club, which was founded in 1937, play on the village playing field where there is also a tennis court.
 The Catworth Bowls Club plays at the Village Hall.
 There are a number of other active community groups including Art, Amateur Dramatics, Cinema and Family History societies in Catworth.

 Transport

 Catworth is about 0.5 mi to the south of Junction 16 of the A14 road that runs from the Port of Felixstowe to the M1 and M6 motorways at Catthorpe Interchange, Leicestershire.